The Grand United Order

 Information about joining the GUOKGH and downloadable forms can be found on the Downloads Page.

-The Order is under the governance of the Grand Encampment of England which is headed by the Grand Knight Commander (GKC).
-For 2023-24 our Most Worthy GKC is SKC Neville Dart whose "mother encampment" is No 24 Whitworth Encampment, Spennymoor. ( Pictured ) The GKC is assisted by 15 elected officers who are listed on our "Grand Camp Officers" page.
+The Order is under the governance of the Grand Encampment of England which is headed by the Grand Knight Commander (GKC) who for 2024-5 is our Most Worthy AKC Ian Glasper OM whose "mother encampment" is No 24 Whitworth Encampment, Spennymoor.
+The GKC is assisted by 15 elected officers who are listed on our "Grand Camp Officers" page.

 The Grand Executive is made up of ten of the 15 Grand Camp Officers and meets once a month to provide day-to-day oversight and management of the Order.
 District Camps are made up of delegates from their local camps and they meet monthly to address local matters and recommend actions to be taken by the Grand Executive or by Grand Camp.